sap-tutorials/Tutorials/tutorials/s4sdk-odata-service-cloud-foundry/s4sdk-odata-service-cloud-foundry.md

 Once it is up and running you should see the list of services at `http://localhost:3000/`.

 Alternatively, many APIs can also be tested using the sandbox of the SAP API Business Hub.
 To use the sandbox, you need an API key.
 Go to [https://api.sap.com](https://api.sap.com) and click "Log On" in the top right corner.
 If you do not have an account, you will need to register first.
 When you are logged in, click on the [Business Partner OData V2 API reference](https://api.sap.com/api/API_BUSINESS_PARTNER/tryout) and find you API key under "Show API Key".
 You will use your API key later in this tutorial.
 The sandbox service URL can be found in _Try Out > Code Snippet > Java > URL (in the code)_:

+>Make sure to use **only** the part before `/sap/opu/odata/...`.

 ![Sandbox URL](business-partner-sandbox-url.png)